IGiotto12/cse158R/README.md

 # cse158R
-workplace for my UCSD course CSE 158R
+workplace for the UCSD course CSE 158R